radius-project/radius/docs/content/app-model/bindings-model.md

 ## Providing bindings

-A component may have one or more bindings which it provides to other runnable (*compute*) components.
+A component may provide one or more bindings to other runnable (*compute*) components.
 They can be defined:

 - Within the component definition implementation, where the Component offers the binding without any configuration that is "always on"
 - Within the app model declaration, where the Component offers the binding once a user adds it to the configuration and "defines" it